 Absolutely.
 But only through a third-party app.
 There are plenty of tools out there that will help post especially for different timezones.
 Tools such as Hootsuite and HubSpot allow users to schedule posts and have them posted automatically.
 Luckily, Instagram’s API allows these applications to post on behalf of businesses.

 Scheduling is very easy.
 All that is needed is an account with one of these tools.
 The user provides the Instagram account, and a dashboard for scheduling is provided.
 Once again, note that in order for these apps to post, the IG account must not be private.

-How Often Should You Post to Instagram?
+How Many Times a Day Should You Post on Instagram?

-In order for an account to look alive and well, periodic posting must be done.
+In order for an account to look alive and well, the periodic posting must be done.
 This is how engagement is generated, and interactions come flowing.
 The question here is how often this encouragement should take place?
 The idea here is to be active but without spamming followers in such a way that they run away.

 Now, most successful brands post 1.5 times a day.
 If you follow suit, you will see success as well.
 However, it is important that this uploading is consistent.